Pante/elementary/README.md

 > _"If I have seen further that others, it is by standing on the shoulder of giants"_

 This project is heavily inspired by Google's [compile-testing](https://github.com/google/compile-testing) project.

+Migrating from Elementary 1?
+See [migrating to Elementary 2](./docs/elementary/migration/migrating-to-elementary-2.md).

 ```XML
 <!-- Requires JUnit 5.7.1 & above -->